Table of Contents

 How does Phenylethylamine feel?

-PEA is rapidly broken down by monoamine oxidase-B (MAO) so unless you stack PEA with a MAO-B inhibitor, don’t expect its effects to last.
+PEA is rapidly broken down by monoamine oxidase-B (MAO) so unless you stack PEA with a brain chemical like a MAO-B inhibitor, don’t expect its effects to last.
 Most experience a peak within 15 minutes and sustained energy for 30 min. to an hour.

 If you’re ADHD or ADD, you should see an improvement in mood, attention span, focus and mental clarity.
 Not quite the same effect you’d get from something like Adderall but with a side benefit of more sociability.

-Neurohackers report taking an MAOI (inhibitor) supplement 15 minutes before a PEA dose and the effects should last about 2 hours.
+Neurohackers report taking a monoamine oxidase inhibitor (MAOI) supplement 15 minutes before a PEA dose and the effects should last about 2 hours.
 And there’s no crash like you’d normally experience with a stimulant.
 Just a general feeling of well-being once it wears off.

 As a pre-workout supplement, PEA provides a more intense and focused workout.

 Older neurohackers seem to feel even more benefit when using PEA.
 Likely because monoamine oxidase levels over-power dopamine the older you get.
-And using PEA, especially with a MAOI helps restore dopamine and other neurotransmitters that are typically depressed with age.
+And using PEA, especially with a MAOI helps restore dopamine, the brain chemical called serotonin, and other neurotransmitters that are typically depressed with age.

 PEA is a great nootropic for study because you should feel less anxiety, fewer panic attacks and less stress.
 And more motivation, a better mood, easier to maintain focus, and more energy.